RyanDanielLee/ChatGPT-Discord-Bot/README.md

 Go back to your discord dashboard and obtain the bot's token and paste it into the `.env` file

-Then, head over to https://platform.openai.com/account/api-keys to obtain your OpenAI key and paste it into your .env file.
+Then, head over to https://platform.openai.com/account/api-keys to obtain your OpenAI key and paste it into your `.env` file.

 Lastly, go to your discord client and right click on whichever channel you want the bot to type in.
 Click on "Copy Channel ID" and paste it into the .env file.

 <h2>Node Packages</h2>
-Please install the required node package modules
+Please install the required node package modules in your terminal `npm install discord.js openai dotenv`

+To start your bot, use the command `node index.js` in your terminal